Kairum-Labs/should/README.md

 //
 // Similar substrings found:
 //   └─ 'test' at position 0 - 1 char diff
-//   └─ 'test' at position 5 - 1 char diff
+//   └─ 'testi' at position 5 - 2 char diff

 // Long strings with multiline formatting longText := `This is a very long text that spans multiple lines